BKWLD/decoy/README.md

 	- A note field has no actual input elements.
 It's a control group with just the passed html value where the inputs would be.

 			!= Former::note('Creator', $author->name)

+- `Former::wysiwyg()`

+	- Create a textarea that will be wrapped in a WYSIWYG editor by Decoy JS.

+			!= Former::wysiwyg('body')

 - `Former::upload()`